What is the basic skills test?

 What are the WEST-B alternatives?

-Individuals seeking admission to a state approved educator preparation program may submit evidence of taking an assessment deemed of equal rigor by PESB, such as the SAT or ACT, in lieu of the WEST-B. The WEST-B alternatives page provides information about SAT and ACT.
+Individuals seeking admission to an educator preparation program may submit evidence of taking an assessment deemed of equal rigor, such as the SAT or ACT, in lieu of the WEST-B. Candidates may substitute one or more sections of the SAT or ACT for the equivalent subsection on the WEST-B.

 What are the WEST-B exemptions?